 It’s also time for New Hampshire to join other New England states in legalizing, regulating and generating revenue from marijuana.

 Gun Violence Prevention

 My heart breaks for families who have lost a loved one to gun violence.
 I never worried about my children when they went to school.
-Now, I fear for the safety my grandchildren.
-I refuse to wait for New Hampshire to suffer through our own tragic school shooting.
+Now, I fear for the safety of my grandchildren.
+I refuse to wait for New Hampshire to suffer through a tragic school shooting.
 We can and must do better than this.
 As governor, I will work to:

 - Pass universal background checks;

 - Keep children and domestic abusers from getting guns;

 - Keep military-style weapons off our streets;